 - Yu, B., Epstein, L., Tisi, V. (2021.)
 A DisCrit-Informed Critique of the Difference Versus Disorder Approach in Speech-Language Pathology.
 In R. Horton (Ed.)
 Critical Perspectives on Social Justice in Speech-Language Pathology.
 IGI Global.

 - Kim, H., Ruppar, A., Baker, D., Kim, S. & Yu, B. (2020).
 Interweaving Disentangled: Korean American Students with Autism go to College.
 Race, Ethnicity and Education.

 - Langdon, H., Seung, H., & Yu, B. (2019).
 One or two languages for children on the autism spectrum?
 Logopaedica Lodziensia, 3, 117-124. doi:http://dx.doi.org/10.18778/2544-7238.03.08

 - Yu, B. & Luo, F. (2019).
 Augmentative and alternative communication.
 In G. Hao & Z. Shao (Eds.), Autism spectrum disorders: Assessment and intervention.
 Chongqing, China: Chongqing Publishing Group.
 (Will be published in Chinese)

-- Kashinath, S., & Yu, B. (In Press).
+- Kashinath, S., & Yu, B. (2018).
 Embedding intervention strategies within everyday family routines.
 In M. Siller & L. J. Morgan (Eds.), Handbook of Family-Centered Practice for Very Young Children with Autism.
 New York: Springer.

 - Epstein, L., Solomon-Rice, P., & Yu, B. (2018).
 Speech/Language Impairments and Communication Disorders.
 In Y. Bui & E. L. Meyen (Eds.), Exceptional children in today's schools: What teachers need to know.
 5th Edition